• Skip to Information Toolbar

 What West Lake will do:

-• Attendance: The teacher will mark daily attendance in GradeBook.
+• Attendance: The teacher will mark daily attendance in Focus.
 The administrator will notify the parent when the student is absent.

 • Homework: The teacher will provide timely feedback when there is homework and other formative assessments.
 The administrator will provide progress reports coinciding with end of grading periods.